nickyiliwang0000/h/projects/project-05.md

 <!--- ### Deployment
 (optional) In order to make deploying your app easy use the Firebase hosting features to get your site up online!
 There is the ability to add a custom domain if you would like, so think about a fun, shareable domain for your application . --->

+## Project scope due date
+Wednesday, May 29th, 6 p.m.

+If you have not gotten an instructor's approval on a scope document by this time, **you will be assigned a project**.

 ## How will this project be graded?
 **Requirements:**